Meet Our Team

 Charla Easterbrook joined The Community Fund of Darien in June 2019.
 A native Texan, she has considered Darien a home-away-from-home for many years.
 Charla has 20 years of nonprofit fundraising experience in animal welfare and academia.
 She raised funds for Texas Canine Search & Rescue Unit 1 during 911, traveled to Louisiana to provide assistance after Hurricane Katrina, set-up a make-shift kennel to accommodate 300 displaced animals in an abandoned garage after Hurricane Harvey, and served as lead for Service Enterprise through Points of Light.
 In addition, she served on numerous PTO Executive Boards in Highland Park.
 Charla lives in Darien and has three chldren.

-Lisa Haas began working at The Community Fund of Darien in 2013 as the Director of Development and subsequently moved into the role of Grants Director in 2016.
+Lisa Haas began working at The Community Fund of Darien in 2013 as the Director of Development and subsequently moved into the role of Community Investments Director in 2016.
 Prior to working at The Community Fund, she served on The Community Fund’s Board of Directors and participated in our grant review panels for

 six years.
 Lisa worked in finance as a research analyst for Soundview and Schroders.
 She has a B.A. from Duke University and has an M.B.A. from Northwestern’s Kellogg Graduate School of Management.
 She has three children and